It is used in our home to sweeten almost everything: granola, coffee, tea, lemon tea, yogurt, bread, spaghetti sauce, chili, etc. You get the idea.

 100 percent of the honey packaged in the small individual service portions for restaurants, coffee shops, and deli counters were void of pollen.

 There is a belief (perhaps true) that the consumer wants the golden liquid to be well, liquid.
 Crystallized honey just isn’t as appealing to people.
-There is a misconception that honey in a state other than how we grew up is bad, expired and simply not as easy to use.
-We have been sold a bill of goods (again).
+There is a misconception that honey in a state other than how we grew up knowing it to be (creamy and clear) is bad, expired and simply not as easy to use.
+That is far from the truth.

-If you purchase raw honey and prefer the liquid form to the crystallized form, simply place in a bowl of warm water until the crystals melt.
-Done.
+If you purchase raw honey and prefer the liquid form to the crystallized form, simply place in a bowl of hot water (not on the stove) until the crystals melt.
 Be careful not to get it too warm (above 105 degrees) as to eliminate all the beneficial nutrients.

-Raw honey is unprocessed, unpasteurized and in it's most natural state.
-It may be filtered to remove little particles but this is fine.
+Raw honey is unprocessed, unpasteurized (not heated) and in it's most natural state.
+It may be filtered to remove little particles but this is fine and preferable.
 This Raw type of "processing" ensures that you are getting all the enzymes, antioxidants, minerals and other nutrients that have not been burned off during the pasteurization process.

 You may be wondering why that really matters.
 What are a few extra nutrients going to do for your health especially when you may not consume that much honey daily?